Syllabus

 Topics:

-• Bag-of-words representation
+• Bag-of-words assumptions and trade-offs

-• Term frequency (TF) and TF-IDF weighting
+• Term frequency (TF): raw counts and normalization

 Recommended Reading: